machine-learning-apps/ml-template-azure/README.md

 ```
 Solution:

 This error message appears, in case the `Azure/aml-workspace` action tries to create a new Azure Machine Learning workspace in your resource group and you have never deployed a Key Vault in the subscription before.
 We recommend to create an Azure Machine Learning workspace manually in the Azure Portal.
 Follow the [steps on this website](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-1st-experiment-sdk-setup#create-a-workspace) to create a new workspace with the desired name.
-After ou have successfully completed the steps, you have to make sure, that your Service Principal has access to the resource group and that the details in your <a href="/.cloud/.azure/workspace.json">`/.cloud/.azure/workspace.json"` file</a> are correct and point to the right workspace and resource group.
+After you have successfully completed the steps, you have to make sure, that your Service Principal has access to the resource group and that the details in your <a href="/.cloud/.azure/workspace.json">`/.cloud/.azure/workspace.json"` file</a> are correct and point to the right workspace and resource group.

 # What is MLOps?